Environmental Action

 Environmental Action is a 501(c)(4) non-profit environmental advocacy organization in the United States.
 Founded in 1970 by environmental activists at the first Earth Day, it operated until 1996 but was then rebooted in 2012 as part of the Public Interest Network, a family of non-profit organizations that includes the Public Interest Research Group, Environment America, Green Corps and others.

 Environmental Action developed the original "Dirty Dozen", a list of members of Congress with poor records on environmental issues.
-Begun in 1970, it has been run annually ever since in partnership with the League of Conservation Voters.
-The group also helped convince Richard Nixon to support the Clean Air Act of 1970, the Clean Water Act and the Endangered Species Act.
+Begun in 1970, it ran annually until 1996 in partnership with the League of Conservation Voters.
+The group also advocated for Richard Nixon to support the Clean Air Act of 1970, the Clean Water Act, and the Endangered Species Act.

 Overview

 Environmental Action, a national ecological organization that grew from the enthusiasm of Earth Day in 1970, combined political activism and grassroots organizing with an experimental egalitarian staff structure.
 Because of this, it was considered among the most radical of the national environmental groups.
 Based in Washington, D.C., Environmental Action used education and advocacy to create innovative media campaigns and score legislative victories.
 Operational from 1970 to 1996, the organization spawned dozens of activists who went on to play significant roles across the environmental and social change movements.
 After its demise, the name was later resurrected by a different entity.

 Environmental Action, previously known as Environmental Teach-In, was launched on April 21, 1970, the day before the first Earth Day.
 It was made up of young activists influenced both by America's pollution crisis and by the anti-war movement of the 1960s.
 In its founding statement, Environmental Action pledged to focus attention on poor people, African-Americans, anti-war groups, workers and the 1970 Congressional elections.
 The staff went from organizing Earth Day into lobbying for political change on Capitol Hill, advocating for meaningful new environmental laws and pressing for corporate reform through media efforts and demonstrations.

 Because Environmental Action lobbied Congress and was not tax-deductible, and because its paid membership peaked at only 22,000 in 1979, it continually operated over its 26-year lifetime on a bare-bones budget.